frictionlessdata/website/site/blog/2017-06-26-pacific-northwest-national-laboratory-active-data-biology/README.md

 ### Software

-goodtables had [existed](http://okfnlabs.org/blog/2015/02/20/introducing-goodtables.html) as a Python library and web application developed by Open Knowledge International to support the validation of tabular datasets both in terms of structure and also with respect to a published schema as described above.
+Goodtables had [existed](http://okfnlabs.org/blog/2015/02/20/introducing-goodtables.html) as a Python library and web application developed by Open Knowledge International to support the validation of tabular datasets both in terms of structure and also with respect to a published schema as described above.
 This software was put to good use in a local government context.

 For this pilot, and in coordination with other work in the project, we took the opportunity to drastically improve the software to support the online, automated validation referenced in the above use case.
 We took as inspiration the workflow in use in software development environments around the world---continuous automated testing---and applied to data.
 This involved not only updating the Python library to reflect the specification development to date, but the design of a new data publishing workflow that is applicable beyond PNNL’s needs.
 It is designed to be extensible, so that custom checks and custom backends (e.g. other places where one might publish a dataset) can take advantage of this workflow.
 For example, in addition to datasets stored on GitHub, the new goodtables supports the automated validation of datasets stored on S3 and we are currently working on validation of datasets stored on CKAN.

-goodtables supports validation of tabular data in GitHub repositories to solve the use case for Active Data Biology.
+Goodtables supports validation of tabular data in GitHub repositories to solve the use case for Active Data Biology.
 On every update to the dataset, a validation task is run on the stored data.

 ## Review